QuestPDF/QuestPDF/README.md

 ## Library License

-We love and highly appreciate the .NET Community and therefore the vast majority of users are eligible to use the library completely for free under the `QuestPDF Community MIT License`, without any limitations, even for commercial usage.

-However, if you are consuming the QuestPDF library as a Direct Package Dependency for usage in a Closed Source software in the capacity of a for-profit company/individual with more than 1M USD annual gross revenue, you must purchase the `QuestPDF Professional or Enterprise License`, depending on number of software developers.
+If you are consuming the QuestPDF library as a Direct Package Dependency for usage in a Closed Source software in the capacity of a for-profit company/individual with more than 1M USD annual gross revenue, you must purchase the `QuestPDF Professional or Enterprise` License, depending on number of software developers.

+We love and highly appreciate the .NET Community and therefore the vast majority of users are welcome to use the library completely for free.
+If you do not meet the criteria described above, you are eligible to use the `QuestPDF Community MIT` License, without any limitations, even for commercial usage.

+If you still want to support library development, please consider purchasing the Professional License.

 [![Library license details](https://img.shields.io/badge/%F0%9F%93%9C%0A%20read-license%20details-blue?style=for-the-badge)](https://www.questpdf.com/pricing.html#license)
 [![Library pricing details](https://img.shields.io/badge/%F0%9F%92%8E%20read-pricing%20details-green?style=for-the-badge)](https://www.questpdf.com/pricing.html#tiers)